Definition: Employee experience encapsulates what people encounter and observe over the course of their tenure at an organization.

 Finally, a strong employee experience can make a huge difference on your organization’s bottom line.
 An analysis of over 250 global organizations found companies that scored highest on employee experience benchmarks have four times higher average profits, two times higher average revenues, and 40 percent lower turnover compared to those that didn’t.
 This demonstrates that an investment in employee experience does pay off.

 Key milestones in the employee experience

-Now that we understand the impact, let’s take a deep dive into the key milestones that make up the employee experience, Below, we’ll touch on three important moments of the employee lifecycle and explain how surveys can be utilized at each stage.
+Now that we understand the impact, let’s take a deep dive into the key milestones that make up the employee experience, Below, we’ll touch on three important stages of the employee lifecycle and explain how surveys can be utilized at each stage (you can also view additional stages in the attached infographics).
 This ensures that you gather enough data to capture the big picture of employee experience at your organization.

 1. Attraction / Recruitment

 This stage is critical because it’s the first chance you have to introduce your company culture and establish trust with a potential hire.
 The candidate experience is also the perfect opportunity to ensure people become advocates for your organization – regardless of whether they join your organization or not.
 Getting feedback at this stage is a great opportunity to improve both the process and experience of applying to work at your organization.

 Capturing the candidate experience means talking to both those who were offered a role, as well as those who weren’t.
 While the exact nature of your candidate survey depends on your hiring process, the questions you ask in a candidate survey should generally revolve around feedback on the application process, the interview content, the demeanor of individuals they met with, and the speediness of response.